amicuchu/NintendoClientsWiki/NEX-Common-Types.md

 | Uint32 | Content length |
 | | Content |

+Nintendo often seems to be changing a structure without updating its version number though.

 A structure may inherit another structure.
 The child is stored right after the parent, and gets its own version header.

 # Any Data Holder